ypriverol/github-paper/document/manuscript.md

 \cite{blischak2016quick}.

 In a nutshell, initialising a (local) repository (often abbreviated _repo_) marks a directory as one to be tracked.
-All or part of its content can be added explicily to the list of files to track.
+All or parts of its content can be added explicily to the list of files to track.

 ```
-cd project ## move into directory
+cd project ## move into directory to be tracked
 git init   ## initialise local repository
-## add individual files such as metadata, reports, source code
+## add individual files such as project description, reports, source code
 git add README project.md code.R
 git commit -am"initial commit" ## saves the current local snapsot
 ```